abhnvx/Blockchain-Class-Notes/README.md

 - private in scope and limited to defined users.
 - Example: Ethereum, Polygon

-Permisionless Blockchain
+Permissionless Blockchain
 - Anyone can process transactions

 Permissioned Blockchain
-- Only approved nodes(also referred as users) can process transaction
+- Only approved nodes(also referred as users) can process the transaction

 ## Lecture 3 - 12th August
 #### Ethereum
-- Blockchain based computing platform
+- Blockchain-based computing platform

 This includes three things
-- Gas : Price per operation
+- Gas: Price per operation
-- Nonce : Random number a mining algorithm uses to effect outcome of hashing algorithm
+- Nonce: Random number a mining algorithm uses to affect outcome of hashing algorithm
 - Difficulty

 #### Accounts in Ethereum